 When I was at Michaels a few weeks ago to buy items to decorate my Dream Tree Challenge tree, I saw these garlands for sale.
 They were red, green, and white.
+I thought they would make the perfect DIY Christmas decorations.

 I loved the sparkly look, but passed them by because the tree I was decorating was for my dining room décor where the color scheme is white and turquoise.